MatthewCYLau/aws-sqs-jobs-processer/README.md

 # AWS SQS Jobs Processer

-A reference project to deploy a serverless, jobs processer on AWS with Terraform
+A reference project to deploy a serverless jobs processer on AWS with Terraform

+An over-engineered todo app :sweat_smile:

 ![AWS Architecture](img/aws-sqs.JPG)